The Idea of Justice: Summary

 The book is principally a critique and revision of John Rawls's basic ideas in A Theory of Justice (1971).
-Sen drew extensively upon Rawls's work, mostly composed while the former was a professor in India.
+Sen drew extensively upon Rawls's work, mostly composed while Sen was a professor in India.
 Sen dedicated The Idea of Justice to the memory of Rawls.
 In summarizing the work, S.R.
 Osmani writes;

 Do we need a theory of justice at all? if the answer is yes, How should we develop such a theory that could help practical people to move towards a more just world?
 These are main concerns of Amartya Sen in this book.

 In the book, Sen makes a radical break with the traditional notion of homo economicus, or 'rational economic man' as motivated mainly by self-interest.
 He points out that children have strong notions of fairness and acute aversion to manifest injustice.
 In his introduction to The Idea of Justice, Sen states that "the strong perception of manifest injustice applies to adult human beings as well (as children).
 What moves us, reasonably enough, is not the realization that the world falls short of being completely just – which few of us expect – but that there are clearly remediable injustices around us which we want to eliminate."

 Thus, Sen asserts that Human Beings are as concerned with eliminating remediable injustice as they are with pursuing their own self-interest.

 This assertion has a natural corollary.
 Since human beings have an innate desire to eliminate injustice where possible, institutions are not that important.
 Ideal institutions are not required to inculcate a sense of fairness or to persuade people to act fairly or to very strictly police them so as to prevent transgressive behaviour.
 Since ideal institutions aren't necessary and since people have an innate desire to eliminate remediable injustice, it follows that 'Public Reason'—i.e., open discussion and rational argument—can enable what Sen calls 'plural grounding', this being an 'overlapping consensus' (in Rawls's terminology) between people of different ideologies or belief or value systems such that people can agree upon comparative evaluations regarding justice without having to agree about all their values and beliefs.